PratikMahajan/pratikmahajan.github.io/resume.md

 - Discovered a critical security loophole at Barclays and presented it to the CEO, Barclays India saving millions of dollars in federal fines and developed a patch to rectify and strengthen the security of the internal network
 - Oversaw CSR event at Barclays in teaching English to underprivileged children

-**OPEN SOURCE PROJECTS**<br/>
-**Serverless Twitter Video Downloader** ([https://praa.tk/sless](https://praa.tk/sless))      June 2019

-- Created a Knative Eventing and Serving app which replies with the video download link when mentioned
-- Deployed on Openshift and wrote automated deployment script to deploy on any Kubernetes cluster

-**Cloud Based Cryptocurrency Trading** ([https://praa.tk/crypto](https://praa.tk/crypto)) October 2018– December 2018

-- Designed and implemented Dynamic Pricing Algorithm to price coins according to market sentiments and demand-supply using Twitter API and NLTK and implemented algorithm to match different buy-sell transactions
-- Developed End-to-End application using iOS, RESTful APIs, Docker and Kubernetes
-- Implemented instant profile verification using Swift, iOS, Java, Python flask, SQLite and AWS S3

-**Music Style Transfer and generation using CNN** ([https://praa.tk/music](https://praa.tk/music))     June 2018 – August 2018

-- Implemented Convolutional Neural Network architecture to transfer a music style from one song to another
-- _Technologies used_: TensorFlow, Python, Librosa, Numpy

-**Twitter Machine Learning Database &amp; Analysis** ([https://praa.tk/tmldb](https://praa.tk/tmldb))    March 2018 – April 2018

-- Scraped Twitter to extract tweets related to Machine Learning and analyzed it for insights and trends
-- Converted SQL database into a noSQL documented-oriented database (MongoDb) using python scripts

-**Blockchain Remittances** September 2016 – May 2017

-- Developed alternative remittance system based on blockchain with minimum transaction cost, which proved to be 80% more time efficient and 60% more cost efficient than the existing remittance system

 **ACHIEVEMENTS**<br/>
 - **Publication:** Published and presented a technical paper titled &quot;Blockchain-based remittances and mining using CUDA&quot; at 2017 IEEE International Conference on Smart Technologies for Smart Nation